alexnhan/RPI-Hackathon/README.md

 RPI-Hackathon
 =============
-Project to search restaurants in New York by filters.
+Project to create a help center, where customers create tickets and are responded by admins.
+Programmed in C#.
 With git...